single-channel digital video, colour, sound, 27min 10s

 Museum of Contemporary Art, donated through the Australian Government’s Cultural Gifts Program by Andrew and Cathy Cameron, 2011

-Apologies 1-6 is part of a series of works that meditate upon the well-known Australian films Mad Max I and Mad Max II.
-It was included in Shaun Gladwell’s presentation in the Australian Pavilion at the Venice Biennale (2009) among a suite of video and sculptural objects that also referenced these quintessential Australian films.
+Apologies 1–6 is part of a series of works that draw upon the well-known Australian films Mad Max and Mad Max 2: The Road Warrior.
+It was included in Shaun Gladwell’s presentation in the Australian Pavilion at the 2009 Venice Biennale among a suite of video and sculptural objects that also referenced these quintessential Australian films.

-Like the movies on which it is based, Apologies 1-6 finds a performer – Gladwell himself – riding a motorbike on the Australian open road.
+Apologies 1–6 finds a performer – Gladwell himself – riding a motorbike on the Australian open road.
 Gladwell accelerates, then slows down before coming to a stop alongside ‘roadkill’ – kangaroos and wallabies which he cradles as if wishing them back to life.
-Celebrating their small lives, these animals represent the physical front line in the collision between humankind and the natural world.
+Celebrating their small lives, these animals represent the physical front-line in the collision between humankind and the natural world.

-Through this video, Gladwell explores some of the tropes of Australian identity: the idea of the wide open road; the empty outback only populated by the ghosts of nature; rumbling road trains; and the ‘outsider’ represented here by a man in black leather, with a black helmet and impenetrable visor – both a romantic figure and a monstrous threat.
+Through this video, Gladwell explores some of the tropes of Australian identity: the idea of the wide open road, the empty outback only populated by the ghosts of nature, rumbling road trains and the ‘outsider’ – represented here by a man in black leather, with a black helmet and impenetrable visor – both a romantic figure and a monstrous threat.
 Its tension comes through the implied violence of what we know from the films, which contrasts with the protagonist’s delicate cradling of the dead animals.
-The work explicitly references certain moments from Mad Max II, in particular the opening sequences featuring Max in his high performance Interceptor car; the feral outlaws living in an apocalyptic landscape looking for fuel; and the presence of the landscape itself as a character, filled with truck wrecks, carcasses and a suffocating fear.

 – ARTIST PROFILE, ISSUE 6, 2009 (Misc)